Terms of business

 12 Data Protection

 12.1 We may obtain, use, process and disclose personal data about you in order that we may discharge the services agreed under this engagement letter, and for other related purposes including updating and enhancing client records, analysis for management purposes and statutory returns, crime prevention and legal and regulatory compliance.
 You have a right of access, under data protection legislation, to the personal data that we hold about you.
-We confirm that when processing data on your behalf we will comply with the provisions of current Data Protection Legislation.
+We confirm that when processing data on your behalf we will comply with the provisions of Data Protection Legislation.
+Further information in connection with our Data Protection arrangements and a copy of our Privacy Notice can be obtained upon request.

 13 Contracts (Rights of Third Parties) Act 1999